arkency/posts/posts/2016-02-17-testing-aggregates-with-commands-and-events.md

 One part is usually the most interesting is the Fuckups part.
 We iterate through them, one person says what happened and we try to discuss and find the root problems.
 Once a fuckup is discussed we mark it as "discussed".

-The app is a replacement for hackpad.
+The app is a replacement for the hackpad.
 In its core, it's a simple list, where we append new things.

 I tried to follow the "Start from the middle" approach here and it mostly worked.
 It's far from perfect, but we're able to use it now.
 One nice thing is that we can add a new fuckup to the list by a simple Slack command.